-We have come to expect so much from our gardens of late, so getting patio design just right is vital.
-After all, they must simultaneously act as vibrant social hubs furnished for dining and entertaining and areas for quiet moments of reflection to escape the stresses of the day.
+We have come to expect so much from our gardens, so designing a patio well is vital.
+After all, they must simultaneously act as vibrant social hubs furnished for dining and entertaining, and areas for quiet moments of reflection to escape the stresses of the day.

-Striking such a balance takes careful consideration.
-Finding the perfect location is an important step; a spot that catches the light at the right time of day, but that is also conveniently situated close to the house or sufficiently equipped to provide everything you need.
+Striking such a balance in your garden ideas takes careful consideration.
+Finding the perfect location is an important step when designing a patio; a spot that catches the light at the right time of day, but that is also conveniently situated close to the house or sufficiently equipped to provide everything you need.

 The intended function of the space will ultimately dictate the outcome of the design.

-This expert guide brings you all the tips you need to find out how to design a patio perfectly.
-For inspiration and a ton of patio ideas, don't miss our inspiring picture gallery.
+This expert guide brings you all the tips you need to find out how to design a patio perfectly, with advice, inspiration and a ton of patio ideas for you to consider.

-Use this step by step to find out how to design a patio like a pro.
+Use this step-by-step guide to find out how to design a patio like a pro.

 How do I plan a patio layout?

-Planning your patio's layout should be determined by how you want to use it – and therefore the furniture it will house.
+Designing a patio layout should be determined by how you want to use it – and therefore the furniture it will house.
 So, if you plan to entertain regularly, you will want to consider what patio furniture you need – a dining set, a lounging set, or both – that will help you make the most of the space.
 You'll also want to consider how big you need the furniture to be – in other words, how many people you might want to regularly host on it – and whether you need to incorporate patio cover ideas such as pergolas.

 This gives you space to comfortably move around the patio without it feeling or looking cluttered and, especially if your patio is raised or terraced and doesn't have railings, means furniture – and those seated on it – are unlikely to topple off it.